SecrestTheHuman/Brix/README.md

 ### What This Is

 A shell script for macOS that implements declarative package management using Homebrew as a backend.
 This is not a package manager per se as all the heavy lifting regarding package management is done by Homebrew.
 This script just automates those tasks using Homebrew’s built in commands.
+Since the ultimate goal of this is in part to allow it to work with mulitple package managers, it would not be unfair to refer to this as a "package manager manager," not unlike how [rEFInd] is essentially a boot manager manager.

 The name is a portmanteau of “brew” (as in “Homebrew”) and “Nix.”
 For those unaware, Nix is a cross-platform declarative package manager.
 I’d gotten rather used to using it, as I use NixOS for my gaming PC, but for whatever reason I was having trouble setting it up on my last MacBook so I decided to throw this together.
 From my understand macOS Nix doesn’t handle GUI based programs anyways, so there are definitely situations in which this could be used alongside Nix.